elysia-dev/elyfi-stakingpool/README.md

 #### Testing

-To run the tests run:
+To run the tests, run:

 ```
-yarn test test/*.test.ts
+yarn test
 ```

 #### Tasks for test